Foundational Pre-Conferences

 Women’s Centers Committee (WCC) Pre-Conference

-Thursday, November 14th, 2024 | 8:00 A.M. - 5:00 P.M.
+Thursday, November 13th, 2025 | 8:00 A.M. - 5:00 P.M.
 EST

-Registration window for the 2024 WCC Pre-Conference is May 1st - August 30th
+Registration window for the 2025 WCC Pre-Conference is May 1st - September 15

 Beginning as the Women's Centers and Services Caucus, the Constituency's first meeting was at the 1984 NWSA Annual Conference, eventually becoming the Women's Centers Committee in 2006.
 The WCC held its first Pre-Conference at the 2002 NWSA Annual Conference.
-NW5A recognizes that "women's studies" is broader than what happens in the classroom.
+NWSA recognizes that "women's studies" is broader than what happens in the classroom as campus-based women's centers have a long history of working together with women's studies to transform the curriculum, the campus environment, and society at large.
 NWSA acknowledges women's centers as chief out-of-class feminist educators and encourages participation in the national organization.

 Along with the the Program Administration and Development Committee (PAD) and the NWSA Women of Color Caucus (WoCC), the Women’s Centers Committee (WCC) jointly sponsors the Women of Color Leadership Project (WoCLP) in conjunction with the PAD and WCC Pre-Conferences.